peru mountains

 Day 16-18 - Cusco

-Begin your first day in Cusco with a walking tour around the city.
+• Explore Cusco with a walking tour around the city.
 Not only will you learn the local history, but you’ll learn some local secrets and find out the best places to eat and drink.

-You should use your second day in Cusco for a trip outside of the city.
-Cusco is surrounded by beautiful nature and scenery and one popular option for a day tour is Rainbow Mountain.
+• Cusco is surrounded by beautiful nature and scenery and one popular option for a day tour is Rainbow Mountain.
 The short but challenging trek up to 5,200m to see this colourful sight is a fantastic day trip if you think you can stomach the altitude.

-Day 19-23 - The Salkantay Trek
+Day 23-30 - Cusco & The Salkantay Trek

 National Geographic lists it as one of the “25 World’s Best Treks”.
 With a route that takes you past glaciers, snow-capped mountains, and serene high-altitude lakes, it’s one of the most scenic ways to reach the ancient Incan city.

 It also has a reputation for being one of the toughest treks in Peru covering 75km and climbing to 4,630m altitude during the Salkantay Pass.
-But the challenge made it an even more memorable experience in our opinion!
+But the challenge made it an even more memorable experience in my opinion!

 For more detailed information on the full trek, what to expect and what to pack, head to the guides below:

 Travelling other countries in South America apart from Peru?
-See how you can cross the border into Bolivia to turn this month into an extended South America backpacking trip:
+See how you can cross the border into Bolivia to turn this month into an extended South America trip:

 How Many Days Do You Need In Peru?

-You need at least three weeks in Peru if you wish to see the highlights that include Lima, Paracas National Reserve, Huacachina, Colca Canyon, Lake Titicaca, Cusco and Machu Picchu.
+I recommend at least three weeks in Peru if you wish to see the highlights that include Lima, Paracas National Reserve, Huacachina, Colca Canyon, Lake Titicaca, Cusco and Machu Picchu.

-At a minimum, we would say Peru is not worth visiting for anything less than 10 days due to the long journey times between places and the day or two needed for acclimatisation to altitude.
+At a minimum, I would say Peru is not worth visiting for anything less than 10 days due to the long journey times between places and the day or two needed for acclimatisation to altitude.

 Is One Week In Peru Enough?